istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

  at ingress gateway brings the following benefits.

-* The ingress gateway can dynamically add, delete, or update its key/certificate and root certificate.
+* The ingress gateway can dynamically add, delete, or update its key/certificate pairs and its root certificate.
 You do not have to restart the ingress gateway.

 * The secret volume mount is no longer needed.
 Once you create a `kubernetes`